This article illustrates seven cases of fetal alcohol syndrome (FAS).

 December 1, 2019

-Preconception is a critical time for the establishment of healthy lifestyle behaviours and psychological well-being to reduce adverse maternal and offspring outcomes.
-This study aimed to explore relationships between preconception lifestyle and psychological factors and prospectively assessed short- (currently trying to conceive) and long-term (future parenthood aspirations) pregnancy intentions.
-Data from Wave 3 (age 25-30 years; n = 7656) and Wave 5 (age 31-36 years; n = 4735) from the Australian Longitudinal Study of Women’s Health were used.
-Pregnancy intentions and parenthood aspirations were evaluated.
-Logistic regressions explored cross-sectional associations between demographic, lifestyle and psychological factors and pregnancy intentions/parenthood aspirations.
+As research has discovered that preconception is a critical time for the establishment of healthy lifestyle behaviours and psychological well-being to reduce adverse maternal and offspring outcomes, this study aimed to explore relationships between preconception lifestyle and psychological factors and prospectively assessed short- and long-term pregnancy intentions.
+Data from the Australian Longitudinal Study of Women’s Health were used.

 December 13, 2019